 Tax Reporting: Under current IRS regulations, Graduate Assistant tuition and fee waivers in excess of $5,250 per calendar year are considered taxable income.
 Therefore, total tuition and fee waivers in excess of $5,250 per calendar year will be reported on a W2 and the Graduate Assistant should anticipate that they may be required to pay taxes on the reported amount.
 Campus housing is considered a tax-free benefit because living on campus is a requirement of the position.
 The University will comply at all times with IRS regulations, and Graduate Assistants must acknowledge that waivers and other benefits, and the related tax implications, may change from time to time.

-Those graduate students interested in receiving a Graduate Assistantship at Iowa Wesleyan University must upload their letter of interest, resume/CV, transcripts, and contact information for three professional at the desired position link below.
-Review of resumes will begin immediately and continue until the deadline date of May 31, 2018.
+Available Graduate Assistant positions will be posted by March 1 for the following academic year.
+Those graduate students interested in receiving a Graduate Assistantship at Iowa Wesleyan University must upload their letter of interest, resume/CV, transcripts, and contact information for three professionals at the desired position link below.